shegezzy/M4ACE-PROJECT/README.md

 - Logged a success message when the connection was successful, and handled connection errors gracefully.

 💡 Connecting to MongoDB is a key backend skill — now our app can persist and retrieve real-world data!

+### ✅ ✅ Week 15 Tasks - Basic CRUD with MongoDB
+- Connected a Node.js application to MongoDB Atlas using environment variables for secure configuration.
+- Implemented a POST /users endpoint to add a new user to the database.
+- Implemented a GET /users endpoint to fetch and display all users from the users collection.

+💡 CRUD (Create, Read, Update, Delete) operations form the foundation of interacting with databases.
+This week focused on creating and reading user records using MongoDB.